gangchen/I2P4B/slides/slides0.md

 ---
 class: left, middle

+## Lecturer

+Gang CHEN, Ph.d of Computer Science

+* Co-founder and CTO of WeGene, from 2015
+* Committee member of Bioinformatics Group of CCF, from 2016
+* Big Data Consultant of Hospital Authority, from 2016
+* Adjunct Assistant Professor of CUHK, from 2013
+* Senior Researcher of BGI and Vice President of BGI-Tech, 2012 - 2015
+* Visiting Scientist of Univ. of Texas Medical Branch, 2009-2010
+* Ph.d of Computer Science, Central South University, 2006 - 2012

 ## Syllabus

 * Lecture 1: Computer Systems

 --
 * Lecture 2: The elements of Programming

 --
 * Lecture 3-8: Python

 --
 * Lecture 9-10: R

 --
 * Lecture 11-12: Best Practice

 --
 * Lecture 13: Final Examination